davenok/LooQup/README.md

 ## Installation

 You can either clone this repository or manually download and unzip the file using the green Code button intop right corner.
+OR
+Download the index.html file.
+This is a self contained responsive HTML version using javascript and is one file does it all.

 ## Usage